Skip to main content

 This guide is provided to point developers in the right direction when writing Leo code.
 There are many conventions that are unique to the Leo language and the circuits it generates.

 This guide is a living document.
 As new Leo programming conventions arise and old ones become obsolete this guide should reflect the changes.
-Feel free to add your comments and recommendations here.
+Feel free to add your comments and recommendations in the Contributing section.

 Content